FMaccio/Sales-Analysis/README.md

 **9)** ¿Cuál es la relación entre el precio del producto más vendido y el del menos vendido?
 **10)** ¿Cuál es la órden con mayor cantidad de productos?

+### Method
+The method used to respond the questions is self explainaid by the humble code.
+For the mayority of the questions a list was created with the data that was needed for the question.
+For example, Q1 asks about the month with the most sales.
+It is here to take into account the difference between sale (dictionary) and order (id).
+In this case, there are as many sales as there are dictionarys.
+The insformation regarding the month could be obtained by chopping the Order Date until only having the month.
+Then, it was to count how many times a sale is made per month.
+Month 12 (december) was found to be the one with the most sales.
+The rest of the questions can be solved more or less in a similar way.

 ### Notes: